kmkr/splendid-nudibranch/content.md

 Location		Bonaire, The Netherlands
 Tags			2016 worm
 Latin           Spirobranchus giganteus
 Description     This pair of feather-like tentacles, called radioles, is used for respiration and to catch floating plankton and microscopic plants.
-Each worm has one pair of radioles.
+Each worm has one pair of these radioles.